FWE-R3nSoftOrg/Flow-Works-Engine-FWE/README.md

 FWE core is licensed under **GNU General Public License v3.0**.
 See [LICENSE](LICENSE) for full terms.

-Commercial API license available for enterprise integrators — see [docs/commercial-license.md](docs/commercial-license.md).
+Commercial API license available for integrators building on the `.fwe` format — see [docs/commercial-license.md](docs/commercial-license.md).

 ---